deanrobertcook/deanrobertcook.github.io/_posts/2020-08-27-hitchhikers-guide-to-german.md

 * Individual tutoring might be a waste of time and money at this point

 ### Upper Beginner (A2)
-* Goal: To develop an feel for the language, start speaking about basic things
+* Goal: To develop a feel for the language, start speaking about basic things
-* Switch Babble for [LingQ](https://www.lingq.com/en/) to read and listen to interesting content.
+* Switch Babbel for [LingQ](https://www.lingq.com/en/) to read and listen to interesting content.
 LingQ enables you to punch a bit above your weight, keeping the reading interesting.
 You should be absolutely hammering LingQ with lots of shadowing.
 * Look for opportunities to have simple conversations with natives: order things at shops, maybe have a (max!)
 30min conversation with a close friend, etc.
 * You will feel your brain heating up with each encounter in the language - it's hard work at this point.
 Don't overdo it.